 Yes, you may make your own homemade mango puree if you don't have any on hand.
 I've given detailed instructions on how to do so in the recipe card below.

-Please note that homemade mango puree isn't as intense as concentrated store-bought puree, but you can add extra lime juice to amp up the flavor.
+Please note that homemade mango puree isn't as intense as store-bought puree, but you can add extra lime juice to amp up the flavor.

 Rate this recipe! ⭐⭐⭐⭐⭐